-The Batmobile is the fictional personal automobile of comic book superhero Batman.
-The car has followed the evolution of the character from comic books to television to films.
+The Batmobile is the fictional personal car of superhero Batman.
+The automobile has followed the evolution of the character from comic books to television to films.

-In Detective Comics No. 48 (February 1941) the name "Batmobile" was first applied to Batman and Robin's automobile.
-But it was not the distinctive black car with the tall scalloped fin and the intimidating bathead on the front that for decades was instantly recognized as "the" Batmobile.
-Instead, it is a bright red convertible whose only distinguishing mark is a small bat-shaped hood ornament.
-It is, however, so fast that bystanders cannot believe their eyes.
+In Detective Comics No. 48 (February 1941) the name "Batmobile" was first applied to Batman and Robin's car.
+But it was not the distinctive black car with the tall scalloped fin and the intimidating bathead on the front that for decades was instantly recognised as "the" Batmobile.
+Instead, it was a bright red convertible whose only distinguishing mark is a small bat-shaped hood ornament.
+It was, however, so fast that bystanders cannot believe their eyes.

 Batman No. 5 (Spring 1941) introduced the form of the Batmobile that would become standard until the early 1960s.
-The new Batmobile was a long, powerful, streamlined automobile with a tall scalloped fin and an bat head on the front.
-Three pages after it was introduced, the new Batmobile was forced off a cliff by the Joker to crash in the ravine below.
+The new one was a long, powerful, streamlined car with a tall scalloped fin and an bat head on the front.
+Three pages after it was introduced, the new car was forced off a cliff by the Joker to crash in the ravine below.
 This did not end the Batmobile's career, however.
 Another, identical Batmobile was streaking through the panels of the very next story in the same issue.